Barça

 No hay anuncios

 These, however, are not the deficiencies that city council technicians have detected.
 According to municipal sources, there are discrepancies between the documents submitted and what has actually been built.
-The main stumbling block, however, is some shortcomings in the evacuation routes: from railings that are not the correct height to obstacles in the path that spectators should follow in case of emergency, as well as medical vehicles.
-"The City Council must guarantee the safety of the fans," said Laia Bonet, deputy mayor of Barcelona.
+The main stumbling block, however, is some shortcomings in the evacuation routes: from "railings that are not the correct height" to "obstacles in the path that spectators should follow in case of emergency, as well as medical vehicles," noted the director of the Barcelona Fire Department, Sebastià Messeguer.
+"The City Council must guarantee the safety of the fans," added Laia Bonet, deputy mayor of Barcelona.

-We won't have time to play against Real Sociedad.
-However, these are not serious problems, and the council believes the Camp Nou doors will be reopened "shortly," although they cannot guarantee when.
+There isn't enough time to play against Real Sociedad.
+However, these aren't serious problems, and the council believes the Camp Nou will be able to reopen "soon," although they can't guarantee when.
 Given the type of repairs to be carried out and the documentation, the prevailing theory is that everything could be fixed in a matter of days and reopen for the derby between Barça and Girona, scheduled for October 18, with an initial capacity of 27,000 spectators (corresponding to the first phase of the reopening, which includes the grandstand and the south goal).
-However, it won't be possible to confirm this definitively for a few days.
+Although it won't be possible to confirm this for a few days.

 Cargando